How to Know When to Call In Outside Business Experts

 Do your homework to find the right resources.

 Let’s assume that you decide to look for outside expert help.
 How do you know who the best service providers are?
-And how do you know whether they’re the right fit for your company?
-Resources could include word of mouth from industry contacts or from trade associations, or through objective analysis by impartial third parties, such as consulting agencies or groups that have relevant insights.
+How do you know whether they’re the right fit for your company?
+Resources can include word of mouth from industry contacts or from trade associations, or through objective analysis by impartial third parties, such as consulting agencies or groups that have relevant insights.
 Also, screen candidates and ask for referrals.

 Be clear with your consultants and monitor their performance.